|

 12. What is the relationship between Art à la Carte and Cancervive?

-Art à la Carte designated its signature fund-raising event as a homecoming celebration for the Cancervive Peloton in 2007 and 2008.
+For the past two years, Art à la Carte's signature fund-raising event has been designated as a homecoming celebration for the Cancervive Peloton.

 13. What is the PaintFest™ mural project?